2dpodcast/NYT_kaggle/README.md

 ## Model

-This is how I built my model (see final_code.R for the R code) :
+Below are the main steps (successful or not) I followed to build the model (see final_code.R for the R code).
+I mainly used random forests for the machine learning part.

-* First I explore the data (see raw_code/exploratory_analysis.R).
-From this it appeared clearly that word count was an important predictor, along with *NewsDesk*/*SectionName*/*SubsectionName* variables (for example editorials or opinion articles are much more popular).
+* From the exploratory analysis (raw_code/exploratory_analysis.R), it appeared that word count was an important predictor, along with *NewsDesk*/*SectionName*/*SubsectionName* variables (for example editorials or opinion articles are much more popular).
+However the latter three predictor contained a lot of missing value (typically >30%)
-* Then I did some manual processing of the variables *NewsDesk*, *SectionName* and *SubsectionName*.
-These variables contain lot of missing values.
-After some exploration I decided to use *NewsDesk* and *SubsectionName* to input values in *SectionName*.
-I then dropped *NewsDesk* because it was redundant information.
+* I first tried some manual processing of the variables *NewsDesk*, *SectionName* and *SubsectionName*, using information from *NewsDesk* and *SubsectionName* to input values in *SectionName*.
-* Following the previous step, *SectionName* and *SubsectionName* still contained a lot of missing values.
-So for many articles it was not possible to link them to a particular topic.
-For this reason I implemented a topic modelling approach, using the *Headline* and *Abstract* to distribute the articles into 10 topics.
+* The previous step improved the results but *SectionName* and *SubsectionName* still contained a lot of missing values.
+So for many articles it was not possible to link them to a particular topic and have an accurate prediction.
+From this I moved to a topic modelling approach, using the *Headline* and *Abstract* texts to distribute the articles into 10 distincts topics.
 (I used tm and lda packages, along with LDAvis and LDAvisData for topic visualization).You can have a look at the generated topics by opening the html in the vis/ folder.
+10 topics appeared as a good tradeoff but I actually had not much time to explore this in details (lda is quite computationally intensive, especially with random forest on top...)
-* Finally I fitted a random forest using predictors *SectionName* + *SubsectionName* + *WordCount* + *hour* + *weekend* + *topic*.
+* I ended up fitting a random forest using predictors *SectionName* + *SubsectionName* + *WordCount* + *hour* + *weekend* + *topic*.
+The first two being 'manually' preprocessed as described above, and the last one being the extracted topic.

-With this I achieved a ROI of 0.903 and ranked 252/3000 on the final leaderboard.
-I was ranking 60 before final score calculation but seems that I somehow over-fitted the data!
+This resulted in a ROI of 0.903 and I ranked 252/~3000 on the final leaderboard.
+Aside of the above model, I also tried a bag of word approach, extracting unigrams and bigrams from the abstract, but this didn't lead to any significant improvement (same for gbm or neural networks models whichc didn't do much better than the random forest).